 The first decade of the 21st century is the depiction of marketing role in the context of the creation of business value, including especially value for the client (Garbarski, 2011, pp. 37-39) and the dynamic development of marketing knowledge (Pluta-Olearnik, 2015, p.5).
 According to I. Rutkowski (2014, p.
 65), the slower pace of marketing acceptance could be observed at first, and later even a reversal of the trend of interest and the rise of increasingly harsh criticism towards it in the first decade of the 21st century (2000s).
 In addition, the Author points out that in Polish economic reality we are still stuck in the area of significant simplifications in the perception of the placement and functions of marketing in the company.
-This perception depreciates the marketing in society and the media (Rutkowski, 2014, p.
+This perception depreciates the marketing concept and continues to petrify the very critical reckoning of marketing in society and the media (Rutkowski, 2014, p.
 65).
 It is worth adding that companies are changing their approach to marketing and see the need to appreciate its conceptual side.
 This is confirmed by research carried out by K. Andruszkiewicz on a sample of 350 economic entities.
 Studies showed that (Andruszkiewicz, 2015, pp. 182-189):